Health Sciences Education Award:

 Recognizes excellence in teaching.

-Students and Peers can nominate a candidate by completing a nomination form and submitting it to the Dean's Office by the deadline.
+Students and Peers can nominate a candidate by completing the nomination form and submitting it electronically by the deadline indicated on the form.
 Note: In order to be eligible, the candidate must have faculty status.
 Both full-time faculty and part-time faculty are eligible.

 For nomination form click here ».